 While everyone’s all over the map, they’re all in the same neighborhood.
 Because of that, it’s important for us to agree on terminology before moving on.
 Here’s how we’re parsing out the five types of enrichment:

-The reason we chose these descriptors is because they’re fairly broad and capture the full spectrum of everything they entail and don’t focus on a single facet.
+The reason we chose these descriptors is because they’re fairly broad and capture the full spectrum of everything enrichment entails and don’t focus on a single facet.
 We want to highlight two more things before we discuss the different types.

 First,enrichment is about giving your dog opportunities to satisfy their intrinsic behaviors and allowing them to lead an interesting and fulfilling life – as opposed to just lying around all day.
 When thought about this way, it is somewhat on par with raising a child.
 And like children, we can’t just neglect our dogs or think they’ll be happy not doing anything.
 Anyone who has a kid knows that when they’re bored they tend to come up with ways to entertain themselves, like using crayons and your living room wall to bring their artistic vision to life.